 Its own 25th Anniversary conference was the first major event organised in Clement House after its reopening as an LSE building.
 The Department moved there in September 1996 after sixteen years at the back of the Main Building, in the old W.H.Smith Memorial Hall vacated by the Library in 1978.

-Northedge’s ‘Brief History of the Department’, which had lain unpublished since 1971, now appears in print for the first time in ‘International Relations at LSE: A History of 75 Years’, published by MILLENNIUM to celebrate this 75th Anniversary.
+Northedge’s ‘Brief History of the Department’, which had lain unpublished since 1971, now appears in print for the first time in ‘International Relations at LSE: A History of 75 Years’, published by Millennium to celebrate the 75th Anniversary.

 Text written 2002 by Nicholas Sims, Emeritus Reader of International Relations, LSE